Here are some other Navy badges.

 RIGHT: 1st Class silver-colored badge.

-Here are some naval arsenal long service badges.
-There were three classes of this badge, and they probably
+What follows are some naval arsenal long service badges.
+There were three classes of this badge, and they

 silver-colored, the 2nd Class bronze, and the 3rd Class iron.
 However, there are some gold-colored small